 The fruit remains: As Bruce demonstrates and describes at length in the follow-up interview, he can still perceive Jesus in the memories we worked with during the session, he has observed positive changes that seem to be results of the Lord's work in this session, and these positive changes have remained.
-He has continued to feel peace in the memories of his daughter being sick, he has felt less anxiety and more compassion in relating to his siblings, he has observed lasting resolution of pain and bitterness with respect to his mother, and he perceives that the Lord's work in the session strongly contributed to healthy grieving regarding the loss of his parents.
+He has observed lasting resolution of pain and bitterness with respect to his mother, and he perceives that the Lord's work in the session strongly contributed to healthy grieving regarding the loss of his parents.